wkpn/aio2ch/README.rst

     >>> thread_posts
     [<Post 180894312>, ... ]

-Get all media in all thread's posts (images, webm etc.)
+Get all media in all thread's posts (images, webm and so on)

 .. code-block:: python